 * MODULE II: Minor subjects (minimum 15 ECTS credits)

 The following minor subjects are covered by the following ESAVS courses and can be validated as minors (list subject to changes):

-• Emergency Care
+• Emergency & Critical Care (max 5 ECTS credits)

 • Other course work accumulated from instruction taken outside of the University of Luxembourg after approval by the Post Graduate Committee (maximum 5 ECTS credits)

 During enrolment in the Master Program, candidates are expected to apply the new knowledge and skills acquired in the courses to the activity in daily practice.
 Candidates are required to accumulate 200 well-documented cases in the form of a case log.
 The case log shall be compiled mostly in the second half of the program.
 Each case inserted in the case log must be supported by detailed documentation.
 The evaluator may randomly request the documentation for some cases which the candidate must then immediately deliver by email.
 Further instructions regarding the case spread are available on the ESAVS website and a template will be provided after enrolment.
 The case log shall be submitted in two batches (100 cases each).
 Each batch is evaluated and graded by the examination board.
 A passing grade has to be obtained.

 MODULE IV: CASE REPORTS (20 ECTS credits)